 Subsequent stakeholder engagement carried out by the case study in its initial phases identified further crop diversification possibilities, which introduce hemp in the rotation.
 This was triggered by a recent legislative evolution in Italy, which removed legal obstacles in the cultivation, transformation and sale of hemp and hemp derived products.
 Consequently, two additional farms joined the case study group bringing in pioneering expertise on hemp.

-The case study core group thus evolved with the participation of two research institutions (FIRAB and CREA) and four Sicilian farms (conventional, organic and transitioning to organic) with heterogeneous farm organisations, crop rotations, pedoclimatic conditions and reference value chains.
+The case study core group thus evolved with the participation of two research institutions (FIRAB and CREA) andfour Sicilian farms (Frasson farm - conventional, Pottino farm – organic, and Crisafulli Mill and Kibbò farm – transitioning to organic) with heterogeneous farm organisations, crop rotations, pedoclimatic conditions and reference value chains.

 Considering this diversity in pedoclimatic environments, management and marketing options, the case study mainly investigates: